December 27, 2010

 The Sawtooth Mountains from False Sombrero

-The views on False Sombrero were slightly less impressive than on Sombrero, though we had the advantage of a clear view of the Sawtooth Mountains, to which we would be paying a visit sometime in the near future.
-From the summit of False Sombrero, Anna and I dropped a few hundred feet to the west and into the top of the sandy gully running down the southwest side of the mountain.
-The sand made for an easy descent, and we actually found footprints running the length of the upper gully, I’m assuming from the person responsible for the week-old entry in the register.
+The views on False Sombrero were slightly less than on Sombrero, though we had a clear view of the Sawtooth Mountains, to which we would be paying a visit sometime in the future.
+Ready to head down, Anna and I dropped a few hundred feet to the west and into the top of the sandy gully running down the southwest side of the mountain.
+The sand made for an easy descent and we found footprints in the upper gully, assuming from the person who’d signed the register a week ago.
 The sand got us down a good 700 feet before we were funneled into the wash leading back to the truck.
-We took our time climbing down some of the huge boulders in the upper wash, and arrived back to the truck at 1:10pm where Anna and I agreed that both Sombreros were fun peaks and would be worth a repeat sometime in the future.
+We arrived back to the truck at 1:10pm where Anna and I agreed that both Sombreros were favorites so far and would be worth a repeat sometime.

 FalseSombrero5